redirwin/Bomb-Yard/README.md

 This app is currently in development, and this readme will be updated when an MVP has been reached.

+Application is live [at this url](https://mobile-mines.netlify.app), and updates as app is being developed.

 ## To Do

  - [x] Build mine placement algorithm